rexovolt/november/README.md

 In addtion to the required arguments:

 - The server ID should be provided as a string (i.e. in quotes).
 You can find it in the URL when using Revite (the official Revolt client) or by right-clicking the server's entry on the server list and selecting "Copy server ID".
-- The user ID should aslo be provided as a string.
+- The user ID should also be provided as a string.

 ### Banning users (-ban)